vatsalunadkat/sleep-pattern-analysis/README.md

 ### Future scope
 - [ ] Google SSO login
 - [ ] Directly importing data using the Fitbit APIs
+- [ ] Compatability with Apple Health and Garmin exports

 See the [open issues](https://github.gatech.edu/vunadkat6/sleep-pattern-analysis/issues) for a full list of proposed features (and known issues).